 A CRNA is responsible for administering anesthesia and providing before- and after-care related to anesthesia administration.
 CRNAs can work in various settings, from dentist’s offices to doctor’s offices.

 LPNs are known as LVNs in some states.
-They provide hands-on routine care for patients, working closely with RNs to develop individual care plans.
+They provide hands-on routine patient care, working closely with RNs to develop individual care plans.
 Their scope of practice is less than an RN.

 NAs work under the supervision of doctors or higher-level nurses to provide basic patient care.
 Their tasks could include bathing, grooming, feeding, and dressing patients.

-NPs are advanced nurses that have the training to assess and diagnose patients, order and interpret medical tests, and prescribe medications.
+NPs are advanced nurses with the training to assess and diagnose patients, order and interpret medical tests, and prescribe medications.
 The scope of permitted responsibilities for an NP varies between states.
 For example, in California, NPs must work with a licensed physician.

 PRN (Pro re nata or per diem nurse)